u-Kuro/Kanshi-Anime-Recommender/README.md

 The user's tracked titles are sorted by their personal rating and by how popular the title is.
 If a user has rated both a series and its spin-off, the most representative entry is kept and the rest are skipped.
 This prevents the same underlying taste signal from being counted twice.

-## Step 2: Build a preference profile from genres, tags, and studios
+## Step 2: Build a preference profile from genres and tags

-For every title the user has personally rated, the algorithm collects all of its genres, tags, and studios.
-Each genre and studio accumulates the ratings from every title that shares it.
+For every title the user has personally rated, the algorithm collects all of its genres and tags.
+Genre accumulates the ratings from every title that shares it.
 Tags accumulate the rating multiplied by how relevant that tag is to the specific title — a tag listed as 95% relevant to a title counts for more than one listed at 40%.

-This produces a raw preference score per genre, tag, and studio — essentially a map of what the user tends to enjoy.
+This produces a raw preference score per genre and tag — essentially a map of what the user tends to enjoy.

 ## Step 3: Down-weight uncertain preferences